Meeting room readiness

 Executive Boardroom

-Ceiling cloud and wall treatment bring RT60 into optimal range; top 12% of similar-sized rooms.
+Ceiling cloud and wall treatment bring echo into optimal range; top 12% of similar-sized rooms.

 Training Room C